 Customers who can't connect to Azure Arc to apply ESUs can use Multiple Activation Keys (MAK) through Microsoft 365 Admin Center:

 Sign in to the Microsoft 365 Admin Center.

 Select Your products > Volume licensing > View contracts

 Select your agreement number used to purchase ESUs, the three dots beside it (More Actions icon), then select View product keys.
 All the product keys available to the agreement shown on this page.

 Once you have your MAK, install the new key on your eligible servers.
 To learn more about installing and activating your MAK, see our Tech Community blog post Obtaining Extended Security Updates for eligible Windows devices.

 Delivery, download, and application of ESUs for Windows Server is no different than other Windows Updates.
 The updates provided through ESUs are only Security updates.

 Before you can download and install ESUs, you must have installed the latest Servicing Stack Update (SSU) and the Licensing Preparation Package.
 To learn more about the steps required to install the latest SSU and Licensing Preparation Package, see KB5031043: Procedure to continue receiving security updates after extended support has ended on October 10, 2023.

 You can install the updates using whatever tools and processes you already have in place.
 The only difference is that the system must be registered using the key generated in the previous section for the updates to download and install.

-For VMs hosted in Azure, the process of enabling the server for Extended Security Updates is automatically completed for you.
-Updates should download and install without additional configuration.
+For VMs hosted in Azure, the process of enabling the server for ESUs is automatically completed for you.
+Updates should download and install without extra configuration.